macosta2015/Unsupervised-Model-for-PlantAllocation/README.md

 # GitHub

-## Description of the communcation protocols.
+## Description of the communcation protocols

 ## Branches